ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var storageSize: Swift.Int64?
 ```

-The amount of storage used by this video
+The total storage size of the video file in bytes.

 - Remark: Generated from `#/components/schemas/VideoModel/storageSize`.